SWIM or RACE THE RIP

 The pictures show the effect the tide can have on swimmers.
 The numbered line shows a team that took 70 minutes to cross, while the other picture shows a team that took 2 hours.

-Put simply, additional speed will help minimise the effect of the tide on your group.
+Put simply, additional speed and better navigation, will help minimise the effect of the tide on your group.

 You can still make it as a less fast swimmer, but if you and your group already have plenty of fitness, try to work on your speed.